-- 16. A handgun in its ready condition (See Section 8.1), but unloaded and with an empty magazine inserted or empty cylinder closed, must fit wholly within the confines of a box which has internal dimensions of 225mm x 150mm x 45mm (tolerance of +1 mm, -0 mm).
+- 10. A handgun in its ready condition (See Section 8.1), but unloaded and with an empty magazine inserted must fit wholly within the confines of a box which has internal dimensions of 225mm x 150mm x 45mm (tolerance of +1 mm, -0 mm).
 Note that all magazines must comply, failing which Rule 6.2.5.1 will apply.
 When a handgun is inserted into the box, rear adjustable sights may be slightly depressed, but all other features of the handgun, (e.g. collapsible and/or folding sights, slide rackers, thumb rests, external hammers, grips etc), must be fully extended or deployed.
-Additionally, telescoping magazines and/or magazines with spring-loaded bases or base pads are expressly prohibited. - 17.
-Neither the handgun, nor any of its attachments, nor the holster, nor any allied equipment (e.g. magazines or other loading devices), can extend forward of the line illustrated in Appendix F3.
-Any such items a Range Officer deems not to be in compliance must be safely and promptly adjusted, failing which Rule 6.2.5.1 will apply. - 18.
+Additionally, telescoping magazines and/or magazines with spring-loaded bases or base pads are expressly prohibited. - 11.
+Neither the handgun, nor any of its attachments, nor any allied equipment can extend forward of the line illustrated in Appendix F3.
+Any such items a Range Officer deems not to be in compliance must be safely and promptly adjusted, failing which Rule 6.2.5.1 will apply. - 12.
 Only porting of barrels is prohibited.
-Slides may be ported. - 19.
-357SIG is also an approved caliber for Major, subject to achieving the applicable minimum power factor.
-This change is subject to amendment, deletion or extension at the 2009 IPSC Assembly.
+Slides may be ported. - 13.
+Magazines accessible to a competitor during a COF must not contain more than 18 projectiles at the Start Signal.
+Violations will result in the competitor being relegated to Open Division.